soft9000/gitup/README.md

 # gitup
-Use github as an cross-computer clipboard.
+Use github as a cross-computer clipboard.